Skip to main content

 Your first line of defense is a strong password.

-Everyone knows that skimping on strong passwords will leave your accounts vulnerable to hackers.
-But did you know that some devices can be protected by a password that’s nearly impossible to duplicate?
-Secure your accounts with better, faster, stronger passwords by setting up biometrics.
-If your devices aren’t compatible with biometrics, you can create strong passwords without having to remember them by relying on a password manager app.
+Wherever possible, secure your accounts with better, faster, stronger passwords by setting up Passkeys.
+On personal devices and with personal accounts, if Passkeys aren't available, you can create strong passwords without having to remember them by relying on a password manager app.

 Don’t forget to set up a recovery email address for your NetID.
 If your Cornell NetID account is ever locked, you can quickly and easily get back in by registering a non-Cornell email address.